anhaidgroup/cloudlabeler/README.md

 ### Dependencies

-* Apache2
+* Apache2 (tested version is 2.4.29)
-* Sqlite3
+* Sqlite3 (tested version is 3.25.2)
-* Pandas
+* Pandas (tested version is 0.23.4)

-If you want to deploy it in AWS, you need Docker.
+If you want to deploy it in AWS, you need Docker (tested version is 18.06.1-ce).

 ### Installing on Local Machine